Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 # Bose-Hubbard Phase Transition

 This repository contains the implementation of the Bose-Hubbard model, which describes interacting bosons on a lattice.
 The aim of this project is to study the phase transition in the Bose-Hubbard model using various numerical methods.
+The theoretical and numerical tools used for this project are described in this [article](https://github.com/Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/blob/main/Bose_Hubbard_Quantum_Phase_Transition.pdf).

 ## Project Structure